gelanderosh/prisma-generator-fastify-json-schema/README.md

 This is a fork of [prisma-json-schema-generator](https://github.com/valentinpalkovic/prisma-json-schema-generator) by [Valentin Palkovic](https://github.com/valentinpalkovic) that adds support for [Fastify](https://www.fastify.io/) generating individual schemas for each model in version 7 of the specification (https://json-schema.org/).

+This plugin does not support generating a single schema for the entire database nor has been tested on mongo specific functionalities.

 ## Getting Started

 **1. Install**